 When a user logs out or discards an object, Liberator will send a discard message to the active DataSource (as long as no other user is viewing that object).
-This discard will actually take place one minute after the user discarded the object: this prevents objects being requested and discarded from the source unnecessarily.
+This discard will actually take place a configurable time after the user discarded the object; this prevents objects being requested and discarded from the source unnecessarily.
+For more information on the relevant configuration options, see "Discarding objects" on page 115.